reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 of cells and steps in time, are both set to 100.
 The reactive transport modelling procedure assumes a constant fluid velocity of *v* = 1 *m/day* (1.16 · |10e-5| *m/s*) and the same diffusion coefficient *D* = |10e-9| *m2/s* for all fluid species, without dispersivity.
 The size of the time-step is set to be 10 minutes.
-The temperature is set to 333.15 K (Kevin), whereas the pressure is fixed to 100 MPa (Megapascal).
+The temperature is set to 333.15 K (60), whereas the pressure is fixed to 100 bar.
 Parameter ``dirichlet`` is initialized by **True** or **False** depending on which boundary conditions are considered in the numerical test.
 If it is set to **False**,  the natural flux conditions are considered, and Dirichlet otherwise.
 The last paramenter ``smrt_solv`` is initialized by **True** or **False** depending on which equilibrium solver are used in the numerical test.
-Setting it to **True** enables the usage of the ``EquilibriumSolver``, which exploits on-demand learning of the new states of the chemical system.
+Setting it to **True** enables the usage of the ``SmartEquilibriumSolver``, which exploits on-demand learning of the new states of the chemical system.

 Defining the list of the output quantities